MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/overview.md

 ---

-We add an instance of the [`DefaultODataBatchHandler`](/dotnet/api/microsoft.aspnetcore.odata.batch.defaultodatabatchhandler) as an argument to the the `options.AddRouteComponents()` method.
-We register the batching middleware using `app.UseODataBatching()`.
+We add an instance of the [`DefaultODataBatchHandler`](/dotnet/api/microsoft.aspnetcore.odata.batch.defaultodatabatchhandler) as an argument to the the `AddRouteComponents` method.
+We register the batching middleware using `UseODataBatching`.

 > [!NOTE]
 > The order of middleware matters.
 It is important that `app.UseODataBatching()` is called before `app.UseRouting()`.